-The Isle of Wight is one distinct National Character Area (NCA127)19.
-It was published in May 2014.
-There is a synergy between the Isle of Wight NCA and this AONB Management Plan.
+The Isle of Wight is one distinct National Character Area (NCA127).28 There is a synergy between the Isle of Wight NCA and this AONB Management Plan.
 There will be scope to explore joint actions on the opportunities identified in both documents.